 According to the Clery Act, pastoral and professional counselors who are appropriately credentialed and hired by Kenyon College to serve in a counseling role are not considered Campus Security Authorities when they are acting in the counseling role.
 As a matter of policy, the College encourages pastoral and professional counselors to notify those with whom they are counseling of the voluntary, confidential reporting options available to them.
-Counseling is available for students via the Cox Health & Counseling Center (during regular administrative hours) and Protocol (24 hours, all year long).
-For full-time, benefited employees, the Employment Assistant Program (EAP) is available for counseling services at 1-888-293-6948 or by visiting workhealthlife.com/Standard3
+Counseling is available for students via the Cox Health and Counseling Center (during regular administrative hours) and Protocol (24 hours, all year long).
+For full-time, benefited employees, the Employment Assistant Program (EAP) is available for counseling services by calling 1-888-293-6948, TDD 800-327-1833, or by visiting healthadvocate.com